6 Types of Organizational Change, Explained

-Structural changes involve major shifts in the management hierarchy, team organization, and the responsibilities attributed to different departments, employees, or teams.
+Circumstances that lead to structural change include mergers and acquisitions, job duplication, changes in the market, and process or policy changes.
 These changes often overlap with people-centric changes as they directly affect most, if not all, employees.

-Mergers and acquisitions
+- Mergers and acquisitions

 Eliminating role redundancies, redefining goals, clearly defining new roles and responsibilities, and training on technology are all important parts of managing change during mergers and acquisitions.

-The creation of new teams or departments
+- The creation of new teams or departments:

 Structural change can also apply to smaller adjustments, such as creating a new team.
-If you notice that some employees have more of a knack for analytics, you might decide to create a separate team dedicated to reporting.
+If you notice that a group of employees have a knack for analytics, you might decide to create a separate team dedicated to reporting.

-Changes to the company organizational chart
+- Changes to the company organizational chart:

 Promotions and new roles call for updates to the organizational chart.
-When moving people around, be sure to celebrate wins, like promotions, and explain adjustments, such as merged departments.
+When moving people around, be sure to celebrate wins, like promotions, and explain adjustments such as merged departments.

 Structural changes influence how your company functions as a whole.
 It’s never an easy transition, but solidifying the change as soon as possible can help you avoid major issues down the line.